MrRooni/homekitbuilds/2021-05-21-lighting-my-basement-with-lifx-and-onvis.md

 This automation works 100% of the time, but it doesn’t always fire immediately.
 I’d say that about 90% of the time the lights come on as soon as the door opens.
 The other 10% of the time it’s a mixed bag with the lights coming on as I’m heading down the stairs or am in the basement headed to my destination.
 One time I actually made it all the way to the freezer (which is just about as far from the door as I can go) before the lights finally kicked on.

 The other less-than-great aspect of these accessories are their apps.
-They are clearly write-once, run-anywhere apps designed to check a box.
+They are clearly write-once, run-anywhere apps designed to get something out to both iOS and Android with as little engineering effort as possible.
 They aren’t great iOS apps by any means.
-I don’t really use them beyond periodic checks for firmware updates, so they aren’t a deal breaker.
+Given that I don’t really use them beyond periodic checks for firmware updates they aren’t a deal breaker.
 There is one thing that tells me someone at LIFX cares about making a great iOS app, though: the LIFX app exposes [Siri Shortcuts](https://support.apple.com/en-us/HT209055).
 More on that in the **Automations** section below.

 | The LIFX App | The ONVIS App |
 | ------ | ------ |